Scheduled server update. The site will be offline from 10am Central European Time on Wednesday the 6th of August 2025 for up to 24 hours. close ×

 Our garden is lovingly managed using the principles of permaculture.
 While we embrace the wild growth of a variety of plants and herbs, we keep certain areas in check, especially where nettles, wild brambles, and maple seedlings tend to take over.
 Since we don’t use herbicides, we carefully remove these by hand (with gloves) to maintain balance.

-In the autumn and winter, the focus shifts primarily to forest work, including collecting and chopping firewood, planting trees, and preparing the garden for the coming spring.
-As the weather warms up in spring, we begin preparing the vegetable garden—sowing, planting, and weeding according to permaculture principles—while also working on the development of the food forest.
+In the autumn and winter, the focus shifts primarily to forest tasks, including collecting and chopping firewood, planting trees, and preparing the garden for the coming spring.
+As the weather warms up in spring, we begin preparing the vegetable garden—sowing, planting, and weeding according to permaculture principles—while also doing development of the food forest.
 During summer, we continue tending to the plants and trees through irrigation, weeding, and planting, and we begin harvesting and organizing food preservation (making jams, chutneys, fermenting, drying, etc.).
-There’s always something exciting to be done, and we’d be thrilled to have you join us in cultivating and enriching this vibrant, ever-evolving space!

-Currently, we rent out our Tiny House to weekend and short-term visitors, offering them a chance to experience the beauty of this peaceful place.
+Currently, we also rent a Tiny House out to weekend and short-term visitors, offering them a chance to experience the beauty of this peaceful place.
 When we have guests staying with us, we kindly ask our workawayers to be mindful and respectful of their need for quiet and relaxation.
 It’s important that we maintain a harmonious environment for everyone to enjoy.

 If you're excited to learn more about us and our project, we’d love to hear your personal story and why you’re interested in staying with us.
 We value genuine connections, so please share your background and what inspires you to join our family.
 We typically do not consider standardized emails (those sent to multiple hosts) and prefer messages that reflect your unique motivation.